jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ## [fit] Isolation
 ##

 ^ As I alluded to before, it’s not feasible to eliminate _all_ state from a Cocoa application.
-Value types and pure algorithms can get you pretty far, but there will be some remainder that "needs" to be stateful.
+Value types and pure algorithms can get you pretty far, but there will be some remainder that “needs” to be stateful.

 ^ Still, when dealing with state, we can _isolate_ (or encapsulate) it to reduce its impact on the rest of the program.